Slim Dusty: Country Music Awards (CMAA)

 The Country Music Awards (CMAA) are an annual awards ceremondy celebrating recording excellence in the Australian country music industry.
 It first commenced in 1973 at the Tamworth Country Music Awards of Australia.

-According the Country Music Association of Australia, Slim Dusty has won 44 Golden guitar plus, an induction into Australian Roll of Renown. (listed below).
+According the Country Music Association of Australia, Slim Dusty won 44 Golden guitar plus, an induction into the Australian Roll of Renown. (listed below).
 This is more than any other artist.

 According to Australian Broadcasting Corporation in 2022, Troy Cassar-Daley won his 40th, surpassing Slim Dusty's record of 38 awards.